The Herald (Glasgow): Columnists

-Prominent columnists include Alison Rowat, who covers everything from television to international statecraft; former Scottish justice secretary and SNP politician Kenny MacAskill Kevin McKenna and David Pratt and business editor Ian McConnell, both multi-award-winning journalists, provide analysis of their fields every Friday.
+Prominent columnists include Alison Rowat, who covers everything from television to international statecraft; former Scottish justice secretary and SNP politician Kenny MacAskill; Kevin McKenna and David Pratt; and business editor Ian McConnell, both multi-award-winning journalists, provide analysis of their fields every Friday.

 The Herald Diary

 Currently edited by Lorne Jackson, the column has been spun off in to a popular series of books since the 1980s.
 The Herald Diary used to be edited by writer Tom Shields.
 Sean Connery once said: "First thing each morning I turn to The Herald on my computer – first for its witty Diary, which helps keep my Scots sense of humour in tune."

 Publishing and circulation

-Circulation in 1831 was 1,600, 3,200 in 1840 and risen to 5,200 by 1854.
+Circulation in 1831 was 1,600, 3,200 in 1840 and had risen to 5,200 by 1854.

 It is currently printed at Carmyle, just south east of Glasgow.
 The paper is published Monday to Saturday in Glasgow and as of 2017 it had an audited circulation of 28,900.
 The Heralds website is protected by a paywall.
 It is part of the Newsquest Scotland stable of sites, which have 41m page views a month.